The TDG Story · FDN · Training · Methodology

 Stephen Duncan MSc FDN-P

 Functional Diagnostic Nutrition Practitioner based in Edinburgh with 37 years of clinical experience.
+Started coaching athletics and boxing in 1988.
 Co-founder of Omnos (now integrated with Regenerus Labs).
 Founder of Detective Health and the TDG five-test programme.
-His training integrates FDN, Metabolic Nature Profiling, blood chemistry interpretation using functional reference ranges, and the clinical frameworks of Reed Davis, Bryan Walsh, Paul Chek, and Michael McEvoy.
+His training integrates FDN, Metabolic Nature Profiling, blood chemistry interpretation using functional reference ranges, and the clinical frameworks of Reed Davis, Bryan Walsh, Paul Chek, Bill Wolcott, and Michael McEvoy.